 Kyle holds the position of Managing Director and is responsible for the quality of The Living House services.
-He has had experience working in various treatment centres, ranging from Primary Care to Sober Living.
+He has had experience working in various treatment centres, ranging from Primary Care , Sober Living, and Rehabs in the UK.
 He is exceptionally passionate about Addiction Recovery and views Recovery from a multi-dimensional perspective.
 His firm yet empathetic approach has assisted countless people in their Recovery process.
 Kyle is qualified as a Close Protection Officer including a First Responder in Emergency Care Level Three.

 ROBERT (BOBBY) JEAN-JACQUES -

 Psych Honours, UCT Coaching Certificate, Inner Life Skills Coach Course.
 Bobby is a professional Recovery Coach who facilitates weekly meetings with the residents and co-ordinates the case management of each resident in conjunction with the House Manager.

 Bobby encourages clients in creating their own Integrated Recovery lifestyle, by exploring talents and strengths, addressing life skills gaps, stretching for goals and aspirations and, importantly, drawing up a comprehensive Recovery plan that covers all the bases.

 "I come from a background of nursing and addiction treatment in the UK and I am also an addict in Recovery after 25 years of addiction to alcohol and other drugs.
 I am approaching 4 years clean and sober and enjoying life in Cape Town.
 Working evenings as a Recovery Assistant is great for my own Recovery and I believe that helping people in early Recovery by simply being there and encouraging them is a key component to a successful and fulfilled Recovery from any addiction or associated illness."